 How to calculate the GPA?

-In US education grading system, the university determines your credits after giving you your grade weights.
-Credits are points assigned to courses according to their content and the amount of time needed for homework and weekly classes.
+In the US education grading system, the university determines your credits after giving you your grade weights.
+Which means, your Credits are points assigned to courses according to their content and the amount of time needed for homework and weekly classes.
 Credits are often referred to as units or credit hours.

-You multiply your grade weight by the credit hours allotted to your class to get your GPA.
+When you multiply your grade weight by the credit hours allotted to your class you get your GPA.

 Say you receive an A in a class consisting of four units.
 We are aware that the USA grading system values an at 4.
 Therefore, we will multiply three by the total number of units allotted to the class to get the grade point.
 In this instance, there are four units.
-Consequently, 16 will be the grade point obtained.
+Consequently, the grade points obtained is 16.
 So, that’s how you calculate your us grading scale point.

 Various Types of US GPA System

-Here are details about various types of US GPA System:
+Here are details about various types of US GPA Systems:

-1. Class GPA: It is the GPA which is of a particular class.
+- Class GPA: It is the GPA of a particular class.

 Here are a few extracurriculars that can help boost your cumulative GPA: